Quadwinner/jetsetter/jetsetter-mobile/BUILD_APK_GUIDE.md

-# 📱 How to Build and Install Jetsetterss APK
+# 📱 How to Build and Install Jetsetters APK

 ## 🚀 **Method 1: EAS Build (Recommended)**